-Andre Kumar is a former chief resident and current clinical instructor in the division of hospital medicine.
-His professional interests include medical education (including research of pedagogy and curriculum development), teaching clinical reasoning, and bedside ultrasonography.
+Andre is passionate about medical education and how to improve physician training.
+He is currently earning his Master's in Education from Stanford University.
+His educational interests include educational technology, curriculum design, and leveraging educational outcomes research to improve curricula.
+His professional interests include clinical reasoning, bedside ultrasonography, and the doctor-patient relationship.
+As a resident, he developed the Stanford Hospitalist Advanced Practice and Education (SHAPE) Program, which was the first resident-run hospitalist training track in the country.
+He currently serves as director for the SHAPE Program, as well as co-director for the Advanced Clinical Skills course in the Stanford School of Medicine.
 He is currently the PI for one of the largest randomized-controlled educational studies on the medical campus.
-As a resident, he developed the Stanford Hospitalist Advanced Practice and Education (SHAPE) Program, which is the only resident-run hospitalist training track in the country.
-He currently serves as director for the SHAPE Program, as well as co-director for the Advanced Clinical Skills course in the Stanford School of Medicine.
-He has received consistent recognition for his novel teaching innovations and research, including the Johns Hopkins Housestaff Research Award for his work on the SHAPE Program.

 - Internal Medicine

 - Hospital Medicine

 Clinical Assistant Professor, Division of General Medical Disciplines (2018 - Present)

 Director, Medicine Consult Rotation (2018 - Present)

 Course Co-Director, Advanced Clinical Skills (2017 - Present)